-SEIA generally supports the proposal to increase study deposits and to implement those increased deposits in a tiered manner.34 The Commission has recognized, both within RTOs and outside of them, that increased study deposits better identify viable projects and reduce the number of multiple interconnection requests made by the same customer for the purpose of evaluating the costs of different project sites.35 Further, increased study deposits more accurately reflects the costs of the study and recognizes that larger projects likely carry a greater risk.36
+SEIA generally supports the proposal to increase study deposits and to implement those increased deposits in a tiered manner.
+The Commission has recognized, both within RTOs and outside of them, that increased study deposits better identify viable projects and reduce the number of multiple interconnection requests made by the same customer for the purpose of evaluating the costs of different project sites.
+Further, increased study deposits more accurately reflects the costs of the study and recognizes that larger projects likely carry a greater risk.

 However, these increased deposits must be paired with reforms to ensure reliable information on transmission capacity.
-As the Commission stated in the 2008 Order on Technical Conference regarding interconnection queue practices, "the more stringent the requirements, the more important it is to ensure that customers have access to alternative sources of reliable information about available transmission capacity to help them tailor their interconnection requests more narrowly toward a single acceptable interconnection configuration."37 Without reliable information on where there are transmission constraints, developers will be unable to make efficient siting decisions and the incentive to submit multiple exploratory results will still exist.
+As the Commission stated in the 2008 Order on Technical Conference regarding interconnection queue practices, "the more stringent the requirements, the more important it is to ensure that customers have access to alternative sources of reliable information about available transmission capacity to help them tailor their interconnection requests more narrowly toward a single acceptable interconnection configuration."
+Without

-35 Sw.
+&lt;sup>35 Sw.
 Power Pool, Inc., 178 FERC ¶ 61,015, at P 45 (2022); Pub.
 Serv.
 Co. of New Mexico, 136 FERC ¶ 61,231, P 80 (2011); Interconnection Queuing Pracs., 122 FERC ¶ 61,252, P 16 (2008)

-$^{^{36}}$ Pub.
+$^{36}$ Pub.
 Serv.
 Co. of New Mexico, 136 FERC ¶ 61,231, P 80 (2011); see also Sw.
 Power Pool, Inc., 128 FERC ¶ 61,114, P 61 (2011).